noriyuki-ishii-820/onlineOfflineBudgetTracker/README.md

 ## Description

-I have created a burger logger utilizing the power of MySQL, Node, Express, Handlebars and a homemade ORM.
-This application has followed the MVC design pattern, using Node and MySQL to query and route data in the app, and Handlebars to generate the HTML file.
+This application allows the user to add expenses and deposits to their budget with or without a connection.
+When entering transactions offline, it would populate the total when brought back online.

 Please find the deployed application from here deloyed on Heroku: https://salty-oasis-06752.herokuapp.com/